MorchB/Prueba/README.md

 # Uefa Champions League Draw

 This is just a code about how UEFA makes the Champions League group stages draw.
-The most probably thing is that the code is able to be optimizated, but it´s just my first elaboorated one at the moment, firstly in C but I expect to do it in some others languajes like c++ or Java, hope you all like it and make a review.
+It´s just my first elaboorated one at the moment.
+I expect to do it in some others languajes like c++ or Java, as I also will make the new format soon.
+Hope you like it and make a review.
 Thanks.